 A native Georgian, Samille has been with Charleston Stage since their 19th season when her first show was Glass Menagerie.
 Some of her favorite shows with Charleston Stage are All My Sons, Moon Over Buffalo, Ballyhoo, Brighton Beach Memoirs, Broadway Bound, Gershwin at Folly, Steel Magnolias, To Kill a Mockingbird, The Importance of Being Earnest, The Foreigner, and Helium.
 Samille has appeared with Footlight Players (favorites include I Hate Hamlet, Sisters Rosensweig, Dearly Departed, Rumors, Lion In Winter, Quartet, and Suddenly Last Summer).
 She has performed with Midtown Acting Company (favorites include Shadowbox, On Golden Pond, Driving Miss Daisy, 4000 Miles, and Collected Stories) and with Village Rep at Woolfe Street Playhouse (favorites include August Osage County, Suddenly Last Summer, Cat On a Hot Tin Roof, Grace and Glorie, Mornings At Seven, Dead Man’s Cell Phone, Enchanted April, Trip To Bountiful, The Lyons, and Marjorie Prime).
 Samille has also appeared on stage with What If?
 Productions in House of Yes and Kimberly Akimbo and with Threshold Company in Becky Shaw and Uncle Vanya.
 Samille most recently appeared as Ouiser in Charleston Stage's Steel Magnolias.
 Samille is honored to have had so many acting opportunities with Charleston Stage and to be a part of the Ensemble.

-Marybeth is Charleston Stage's Associate Artistic Director and Director of Education.
+Marybeth is Charleston Stage's Artistic Director Designee.
 Marybeth started acting, teaching, and directing for the Charleston Stage in Season 20 and joined the staff full-time in Season 22.
 She created and oversees Charleston Stage's Resident Acting Intern Program which has employed almost 90 young professional actors to date.
 She directs multiple shows each season, favorites include Young Frankenstein and Mary Poppins.
 She has appeared on stage in multiple shows including The Marriage of Bette and Boo, Moon Over Buffalo, A Christmas Carol and You Can't Take It With You.
 In addition to overseeing the TheatreSchool classes and TheatreWings High School Apprentice Program at Charleston Stage, she also creates the curriculum for Charleston Stage's in school residencies and is a popular presenter at teacher inservices and arts education conferences.
 Clark has a degree in theatre/performance from the University of South Florida and has worked as an actor in professional theatres throughout the Southeast.
-Most recently seen as Queen Elizabeth in Shakespeare In Love, this season she will be in Noises Off.
+Recent roles include Queen Elizabeth in Shakespeare In Love and Madame Arcati in Blithe Spirit.

 Victor is honored to be a member of Charleston Stage's Acting Ensemble!
 Other Charleston Stage credits include: Sir Robert De Lesseps/Barman in Shakespeare in Love, Atticus Finch in To Kill a Mockingbird, Keller in The Miracle Worker, General Henry Waverly in White Christmas, Judge Waties Waring in The Seat of Justice, Old Man in A Christmas Story, Otto Frank in The Diary of Anne Frank, Hank in Inga Binga, Atticus Finch in To Kill a Mockingbird, Lloyd in Noises Off, 11 different characters in Greater Tuna, Jim in All My Sons and Paul in Born Yesterday.
 Other favorite roles while in Charleston include: Boolie in Driving Miss Daisy, Dr. Sanderson in Harvey and Bill in On Golden Pond.
 Victor most recently appeared with Charleston Stage as Maurice in Disney's Beauty and the Beast and as Candy in Of Mice and Men.